jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/secure-coding-five-steps/index.md

 ## Conclusions and opinions

 The actual contributions of this five-step approach are not very clear.
-The authors only spoke of having conducted surveys targeting the students before and after the training.
+The authors only spoke of having conducted surveys of students before and after the training.
 (You can see the paper
 to know the characteristics of the participants and the results in numbers).